rancher/rancher.github.io/rancher/v1.4/en/installing-rancher/installing-server/index.md

 If the IP of your Rancher server node changes, your node will no longer be part of the Rancher HA cluster.
 You must stop the old Rancher server container using the incorrect IP for `--advertise-address` and start a new Rancher server with the correct IP for `--advertise-address`.

-<a id="alb"></a>

-### Running Rancher Server Behind an Application Load Balancer (ALB) in AWS

-We recommend using an Application Load Balancer (ALB) in AWS over using an Elastic Load Balancer (ELB).
-With an ALB, you will only need to direct the traffic to the advertised port (`--advertise-http-port`), which is by default `8080`.

 <a id="elb"></a>

 ### Running Rancher Server Behind an Elastic Load Balancer (ELB) in AWS

-If you choose to use an ELB, you will need to enable proxy protocol mode.
+We recommend using an ELB, as it works for all orchestration types.
+You will need to enable proxy protocol mode.
 By default, ELB is enabled in HTTP/HTTPS mode, which does not support websockets.
 Since Rancher uses websockets, ELB must be configured specifically in order for Rancher’s websockets to work.

 #### Configuration Requirements for Elastic Load Balancer (ELB)